 August 10, 2016 — Preliminary application received

-Staff have received the preliminary application, and are currently reviewing it.
+Staff received the preliminary application, and started reviewing it.

 The development site is approximately 1.3 ha (3.2 acres), and consists of 23 single-family lots and two areas of municipal lane.

 The Seylynn Village development — four buildings ranging in height from six to 32 storeys, with an eventual 790 homes and 1,115 m2 (12,000 sq ft) of commercial space — is to the north, and Seylynn Park is to the west.

 To the east is a future low-rise apartment development assembly, and the land to the south is designated for a mix of low-rise and high-rise development.